 How do I become a VOICE Peer Educator?

 VOICE Peer Educators are CSUSB students who go through a 12 hour training and commit to weekly 2-hour meetings as well as a certain number of hours per quarter.
 Recruitment is now closed.
-We will be opening applications in Spring quarter but more information is TBD at this time.
+We typically open applications in Spring quarter but more information is TBD at this time.
 If you have any questions or to request an application please contact Marina.Rodriguez2@csusb.edu.

 How else can I get involved in VOICE?